Profumo affair: In popular culture

 There have been several dramatised versions of the Profumo affair.
+The first film relating to the Profumo affair was the 1963 documentary drama The Christine Keeler Story.
 The 1989 film Scandal featured Ian McKellen as Profumo and John Hurt as Ward.
 It was favourably reviewed, but the revival of interest in the affair upset the Profumo family.
 The focus of Hugh Whitemore's play A Letter of Resignation, first staged at the Comedy Theatre in October 1997, was Macmillan's reactions to Profumo's resignation letter, which he received while on holiday in Scotland.
 The pilot episode of the ITV series Endeavour makes reference to the scandal and uses similar elements in its plot.
 The BBC commissioned a 6-part drama The Trial of Christine Keeler from Ecosse Films which was broadcast in the UK at the end of 2019.
 Andrew Lloyd Webber's musical Stephen Ward opened at London's Aldwych Theatre on 3 December 2013.
 Among generally favourable reviews, the Daily Telegraphs critic recommended the production as "sharp, funny – and, at times, genuinely touching".
 Robertson records that the script is "remarkably faithful to the facts".